inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 With `modify` the model of a widget can be changed.
 If no modification operator is specified a `mergeObjects` will be performed.
 This will merge / overwrite the properties from the message `payload` into the model.

-To point to the widget which needs to be modified a `id` field.
-The value is normally a string with the widget ID of the designated widget.
-In case you need to point to a single tab of a Tab widget or a widget which is residing within a tab, you need to provide a `route`.
+The `id` field is used to point to the widget which needs to be modified.
+The value is normally a string with the ID of the relevant widget.
+Should you need to point to a tab instance of a Tabs widget or a widget which is residing within a tab, you need to use a `route` expression.

 ```jsonc
 {